CSchoel/exercise-heap/exercises/2024/ChatGPT/ngram/ngram.md

 1. `__init__(self, n: int)` - Initialize the ngram model with the value of `n`, the order of the ngrams.
 2. `train(self, text: str)` - Train the model using the provided text.
 This method should build the ngram model.
 3. `predict(self, prefix: str) -> List[str]` - Given a prefix, predict the next word based on the trained ngram model.
-Return a list of possible predictions sorted by their probabilities.
+Return a list of up to 10 possible predictions sorted by their probabilities (descending).

 Example: